 What is a professional body?

 Professional or governing bodies are member organisations that regulate counsellors and psychotherapists.
 Members have to have completed training and be fully qualified.
-In addition they a need to maintain ongoing CPD (continued professional development), have insurance and work with a supervisor.
+In addition, they need to maintain ongoing CPD (continued professional development), have insurance and work with a supervisor.
 These regulations also mean that members adhere to a strict code of ethics and facilitate a complaints procedure.

-The governing bodies are the Professional organisations that our members belong to.
+The governing bodies are the professional organisations that our members belong to.

 Searching for a suitable therapist?